 Depending on networking stack configured in the pool, you can set the Quality of Service value on VM virtual interfaces (VIFs) in one of two places.
-Either on the vSwitch Controller, or in Citrix Hypervisor (using the CLI or XenCenter).
+Either by using the xe CLI or in XenCenter).

 - XenCenter You can set the Quality of Service transmit rate limit value in the properties dialog for the virtual interface.

 - xe commands You can set the Quality of Service transmit rate using the CLI using the commands in the section that follow.